Top 7 Ayurvedic Herbs for Rejuvenation

 Ayurveda is one of the most ancient and comprehensive systems of health care known to humanity.
-It is truly a science of life that tells us how to improve the quality and quantity of human life.
+It is truly a science of life that tells us how to improve the quality and length of human life.

 To reach this goal, there may be rigid diets to follow and many herbs and supplements to swallow.
-Stress management techniques, exercise, and yoga are surely a part of the current longevity mix, however, while most people feel better following this path, few are able to stick with it for long because of its restrictive and time intensive nature.
+Stress management techniques, exercise, and yoga are surely a part of the current longevity mix.
+However, while most people feel better following this path, few are able to stick with it for long because of its restrictive and time-intensive nature.

 Ayurveda teaches that if life is lived in accordance with prakriti, your individual body-mind constitution, then a natural youthfulness is maintained throughout your life.
 Rejuvenation is essential to your vitality, creativity, happiness, and inner growth.

 When we look at anti-aging and longevity in Ayurveda, we are considering techniques that will restore the memory of consciousness into every cell of the body, which requires both purification and rejuvenation.

 Stress, which triggers the production of degenerative fight or flight hormones and free radicals, literally strips the vital essence out of our cells and robs us of our longevity.

 As an antidote, Ayurveda recommends using various foods, lifestyle practices, and Mother Nature’s gift of herbs for energy to replenish our cells and restore our innate vitality.